 Another drawback of the Citi Premier℠ Card is that there’s some red tape on redeemable offers, so you’ll need to be strategic about redeeming points.
-Gift cards and flight redemptions will get you the most value, at 1 cent per point.
+Gift cards and flight redemptions will get you the most value.
 Statement credits, shopping purchases and cash back offer less.
-To get the most benefit, redeem your points for air travel, cruises, hotels and car rentals through the ThankYou® Travel Center, where they’re worth 1.25 cents each.
+To get the most benefit, redeem your points for air travel through the ThankYou® Travel Center, where they’re worth 1.25 cents each.

 Citi Premier℠ Card vs. Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred® Card requires $4,000 in spending for the first three months to earn 60,000 Ultimate Rewards® points, which are worth $750 in travel.
-It's an equal required spend as with the Citi card, and a similar bonus reward, except with Citi you have the option to get $500 in gift cards when redeemed at thankyou.com.
+The Chase Sapphire Preferred® Card also requires $4,000 in spending for the first three months to earn 60,000 Ultimate Rewards® points, which are worth $750 in travel.
+It's technically an identical bonus offer, though Chase offers your 25% more value on any travel redemption, not just airfare, through the Ultimate Rewards® portal.

 In terms of ongoing rewards, the Chase Sapphire Preferred® Card offers two times the points on travel and dining, while you’ll get three times the points on travel with the Citi Premier℠ Card and two times the points on dining out and entertainment.